 Windows Media Player with no sound is a problem you can run into eventually.
 In this article, we will look into the most common reasons for this issue and find out how to fix it.

-Free trial versions of Movavi Screen Recorder are available for both Windows and Mac.
+Free trial versions of Movavi Video Suite are available for both Windows and Mac.
 Both versions allow you to adjust recording parameters and store screen captures in MP4, MKV, and other popular file formats.
 The app also provides editing tools that even the most inexperienced user can handle.

 How to fix Windows Media Player with no audio

 Windows Media Player won't play any sound because of various reasons, but you should be in a position to fix it if and when it occurs.
 However, it is reasonable to make sure the problem is with the software, and not with your media.